polm/jumandic-py/README.md

 This packages JumanDic for MeCab for installation via PyPI.

-JumanDic is unmaintained and has not been updated in over ten years; this package is provided for compatability, but should not be used for new projects.
+JumanDic is unmaintained and has not been updated in over ten years; this package is provided for compatibility, but should not be used for new projects.

 ## License